Frequently Asked Questions

 May all residents use Lake Waterstone (the “big lake”)?

 All Waterstone residents may enjoy Lake Waterstone.
-However, important rules govern its use.
-The complete list of rules may be found at this link, on the KMC Connect/Frontsteps portal (waterstonehoa.frontsteps.com) in the Documents section, or on the Miscellaneous Forms & Documents page of the website.
+However, the covenants and Waterstone Lake Rules govern its use.
+The Waterstone Lake Rules may be found on the Miscellaneous Forms & Documents page of the website or on the KMC Connect/Frontsteps portal (waterstonehoa.frontsteps.com) in the Documents section.

-For example, Lake Waterstone use by non-lakefront residents is limited to non-motorized kayaks, paddleboats, and sailboats.
-Access is only to be obtained at the boat ramp off the south end of Heatherstone Place.
+For example, Lake Waterstone use by “non-lakefront residents” (HOA members who are not owners of a lakefront home) is limited to non-motorized kayaks, paddleboats, and sailboats.
+Access is to be obtained only at the boat ramp off the south end of Heatherstone Place.

 May I swim in the lakes?